-- The first module gives a brief history of the development of cell biology and evolution of cells. - Second module gives an account on the cellular envelopes and nucleus. - The third module is packed with endo-membrane system and other cellular organelles. - Fourth module will give you in-depth knowledge on cell cycle and division, different phases of Mitosis and Meiosis.
+- First module gives the brief history of the development of cell biology and evolution of cells. - Second module gives an account on the cellular envelopes and nucleus. - Third module is packed with endo-membrane system and other cellular organelles. - Fourth module will give you in-depth knowledge on cell cycle and division, different phases of Mitosis and Meiosis.